 public GameObject bullet;

-// Time between shots
+// Delay between shots (seconds)

 public float fireDelay = 2f;

-// Reference to the player
+// Reference to the player in the scene

 GameObject player;

-// Can this enemy shoot right now?
+// Flag: can the enemy shoot right now?

 bool canShoot = true;